jpswart-gh/githubcapetown/README.md

 - [.NET Aspire and GitHub Codespaces](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/github-codespaces)
 - [.NET Aspire and Visual Studio Code Dev Containers](https://https://learn.microsoft.com/en-us/dotnet/aspire/get-started/dev-containers)

+> NOTE: Once you have created your repository from this template please remember to review the included files such as `LICENSE`, `CODE_OF_CONDUCT.md`, `SECURITY.md` and this `README.md` file to ensure they are appropriate for your circumstances.

 # Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.